 Touch the work piece to the electrode with very light pressure.
 Too much pressure will cause the work piece to stick to the electrode and in turn cause the electrode to be contaminated (work piece material on the electrode).
-We recommend cleaning or changing the electrode any time it gets stuck to the work piece
+This will shorten the amount of time you can weld before re-sharpening or replacing the electrode.
+As a general rule of thumb we recommend a freshly sharpened electrode anytime a new work piece is being welded.